z4kn4fein/stashbox/docs/advanced/wrappers-resolvers.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-### Func
+### Delegate

-When requesting `Func<>`, the container implicitly creates a factory delegate used to instantiate the underlying service.
+When requesting a `Delegate`, the container implicitly creates a factory used to instantiate the underlying service.

 It's possible to request a delegate that expects some or all of the dependencies as delegate parameters.
 Parameters are used for sub-dependencies as well, like: `(arg) => new A(new B(arg))`